Eutrophication occurs in 4 simple steps:

 Because eutrophication stimulates algae growth, it’s common to see thick green blooms in the water.
-But the issue with algae is that it absorbs sunlight preventing sunlight from reaching the bottom.
+But the issue with algae is that it absorbs sunlight preventing it from reaching the bottom.

 Especially, blue-green algae or “cyanobacteria” can be harmful to plants and humans.
 For example, it can be toxic if consumed.
 This type of algae is becoming a major environmental issue in most parts of the world.

 As algae begins to form, it blocks sunlight from entering the bottom of ponds, lakes and rivers.
 As more nutrients drain into the water, eutrophication repeats in a vicious algal bloom cycle and releases more nutrients in the water.

 When algae receive enough sunlight, they produce oxygen through photosynthesis and release it in the water.
 But without light, algae stop generating oxygen and consume it instead.

 When algae die, bacteria begin to decompose the remains, using up oxygen for respiration.
 Eventually, the decomposition causes the water to become depleted of oxygen.
 Over time, this causes the water to carry less oxygen than before.

 3. Dead zones are worst-case scenarios